GeoGuess/geoguess.games/docs/README.md

   details: Play with your friends
 - title: 🐙 and more
   details: 🥇 Score, 🔍 history, 🔗 share and remake your games,...
-# blocks:
+blocks:
+- title: How to play ?
+  text: Player compete how close the player can guess random locations in five rounds.
+  srcImg: screenshot-game.png
+  altImg: screenshot
-# - title: Hello
+- title: Hello
-#   text: Open source game under MIT license
+  text: Open source game under MIT license
-#   srcImg: test.png
+  srcImg: screenshot-scoreboard.png
-#   altImg: screenshot
+  altImg: screenshot
 footer: Under MIT licence
 ---